EddOliver/Covital/Chronogram.md

 - A chatbot with these recommendations

-- IoT devices to monitor risk in patients
+- IoT devices to monitor risky patients (focusing on high blood pressure and diabetes)

 - An open source ventilator to keep ahead of the curve